UnwantedTelemarketer/betterinputsystem/README.md

 Todo:
--Add controller support (the main reason I like the Godot one so much).
+  - Add controller support (the main reason I like the Godot one so much).
--Add an editor so you don't need to add a script to something and use the Unity Inspector.
+  - Add an editor so you don't need to add a script to something and use the Unity Inspector.